SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 Here are some key factors to consider:

+### Custom Built vs 3rd Party Service
+* Custom built provides more control but incurs high development effort & cost
+* Cost per message may be lower in custom built solutions for high volume of traffic

 #### Performance

 * **Responses**: Smooth and natural responses that answer questions while understanding context.